 Come afternoon, walk to Wineglass Bay for a dose of nature at her prettiest.
 Those in the know take the Aqua Taxi to Hazards Beach for a flat walk straight into Wineglass.

 Settle into your Freycinet Lodge Coastal Pavilion this eve, a tactile cocoon hugged by curved glass with views across the bay.
 Be tempted by the outdoor bath and have a charcuterie platter delivered to your door.
 This is the place to watch stars sprinkle the coastal sky.

 Coles Bay to Bay of Fires or Hobart

 Have brekkie delivered to your room.
 There’s no need to hurry away to the lodge nearby.
 Then again, sunrise at Cape Tourville Lighthouse is worth pulling the plush doona back before first light.

-Time your trip around the Bicheno Food and Wine Festival on 17 November for a day of coastal feasting.
+Time your trip around the Bicheno Food and Wine Festival in November each year or a day of coastal feasting.
 Other options include a cruisy day aboard Wineglass Bay Cruises or a more energetic morning paddle with Freycinet Adventures.
 This outfit run the aforementioned Aqua Taxi and enjoy zipping down to Schouten Island for those wanting a walk experience only accessible by boat.

 On the way back to Hobart, mussels and sea urchins are on the menu at Freycinet Marine Farm.
 Hopefully a stop at Kate’s Berry Farm in Swansea for some Belgium waffles with poached berries and ice-cream will sweeten the reality of your holiday drawing to a close.